 There's a lot of history here...

-The Town began as a less than fair settlement, and has flourished to become a vibrant community
+The Town began as a less than fair settlement, but has flourished to become a vibrant community

-1) Randall House, the first home built in our Town, still stands on Rhode Island Ave.
+1) Randall House, the first home built in our Town, is on Rhode Island Ave.

-2) North Brentwood Elementary, built in 1944, was closed after desegregation.
+2) North Brentwood Elementary, built in 1944, closed after desegregation.

 3) North Brentwood AME Zion Church, built in 1920, is a registered historic landmark (along with Randall House and Sis's Tavern).

 the full story

 Sis's Tavern (above in the 1950s) is symbolic of North Brentwood's heritage: a lively culture, a sense of community... and knowing how to have a good time!

 North Brentwood was the first African-American incorporated Town in Prince George's County (incorporation occurred in 1924).
 Its 72 acres is situated six miles northeast of the ellipse between Mt.
 Rainier and Hyattsville, Maryland.

 Open document with full history of North Brentwood